top of page

 Consultation

 Assessment begins with the broader facial framework: forehead contour, glabellar angle, midface projection, lip balance and chin-nose proportion.
-This ensures that refinements to the nose contribute to an overall sense of balance rather than isolated change.
+This ensures that refinements to the nose contribute to an overall sense of balance rather than isolated change. â€‹Please reach out below to explore whether non-surgical rhinoplasty aligns with your aesthetic aims.

 Frequently Asked Questions